Week 7 To-Do’s

 Team meeting and design document

-Conduct this week’s team meeting or discussion in and/or out of class.
-Update your design document with the meeting minutes and the outcomes of this week’s activities.
+Conduct this week’s activities during the studio time in class.
+When necessary, continue the team meeting and discussion out of class.
+Update your design document with the outcomes of this week’s activities.
 More details are available on the Information page under Deliverable 2a.